How to Apply

 - A sample admissions packet.
 If this packet does not include an overview of the school's curriculum, please send this as well

-- Honest assessment of the school’s development in relation to the NWAIS Standards of Accreditation (see School Assessment of NWAIS Standards and Indicators Leading to and Maintaining of Accreditation Chart).
-This assessment is usually completed by the Head of School and/or administrative team.
+- Honest assessment of the school’s development in relation to the NWAIS Standards of Accreditation.
+This assessment, using the NWAIS Accreditation Rubric, is usually completed by the Head of School and/or administrative team.

 Still Have Questions?

-Please contact NWAIS Executive Director Siri Akal Khalsa, Ed.D with any questions or concerns you may have regarding becoming a member of NWAIS.
+Please contact NWAIS Executive Director Mark Crotty with any questions or concerns you may have regarding becoming a member of NWAIS.